A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Choosing the right DMD: Diffraction effects

-To analyze more precisely the effect of diffraction in a DMD, one needs to consider the 2D surface of the modulator.
-We can establish a Cartesian coordinate system on the plane of the DMD, with axes $x$ and $y$ aligned with the pixel sides (refer to Fig.~\ref{fig:2d_geom}a).
-Pixels are uniformly repeated along these axes.
-However, a technical challenge arises in that the axis of rotation of the pixels aligns with the pixel diagonals, resulting in a rotation by 45 degrees with respect to the $x$ and $y$ axes.
-For the convenience of alignment and manipulation of the optical setup, it is preferable to work with the incident and outgoing beams which have the optical axis contained in the horizontal plane, i.e. a plane parallel to the table surface.
-A straightforward and prevalent solution is to rotate the chip by 45 degrees relative to the horizontal plane, which aligns the pixel’s axis of rotation to be vertical.
-This configuration is depicted in Fig.~\ref{fig:2d_geom}b.\\
+\red{ A DMD consists of a 2D array of micro-mirrors.
+In most DMDs, the rotation axis of the mirrors is aligned with the pixel diagonals.
+For convenience in the alignment and manipulation of the optical setup, it is preferable to work with incident and outgoing beams whose optical axes lie in the horizontal plane.
+A straightforward and common solution is to rotate the chip by $45^\circ$ with respect to the horizontal plane, which makes the pixels' rotation axis vertical.
+This configuration is depicted in Fig.~\ref{fig:2d_geom}.
+We show in Appendix B. that it leads to a new blazed grating equation that reads: }\\

-The 2D array can be seen as 2 orthogonal 1D gratings in the $x$ and $y$ directions, both having the same properties.
-A more comprehensive depiction of the 2D system can be found in~\cite{Scholes2019structured}.
-In order to utilize Eq.(\ref{eq:blazed_eq}), one first needs to project the different angles of the problem onto the incident planes of the two 1D gratings.
-This yields $\alpha = \text{arctan}\left(\text{tan}(\alpha')/\sqrt{2}\right)$, $\theta = \text{arctan}\left(\text{tan}(\theta')/\sqrt{2}\right)$, and $\theta_B = \text{arctan}\left(\text{tan}(\theta_\text{DMD})/\sqrt{2}\right)$, where $\theta_\text{DMD}$ represents the true rotation angle of the mirrors relative to the diagonal of the pixels, and $\alpha'$ and $\theta'$ denote the incident and outgoing angles in the horizontal plane.
-We can quantify how close we are to the ideal case, i.e., when satisfying the blazed equation outlined by Eq.(\ref{eq:blazed_eq}), by defining a {\em blazed number} $\mu$ as introduced in~\cite{WFSnet_diffraction}:
+with $p$ an integer.
+Note that this is what one would obtain using Eq.~\ref{eq:blazed_eq} for blazed grating with a pitch $d/\sqrt{2}$, or a 1D grating rotated by 45 degrees.
+Those systems are not equivalent in the general case, but the grating condition in the 2D case is similar when considering an incident plane wave in the horizontal plane.\\